Flyingfish812/p2myth/docs/Intro/For_Beginners.md

   When you get to a higher rank such as Colonel (golden), you have a chance to participate in specialist missions.
 However, do not buy a ship just to participate in specialist missions, instead you should focus on what ships you have and try to clear with them.
 If the ship(s) on the roster is/are not one that you have, simply let it go.

+  You will find the mission difficulty distribution on the mission description page, which helps you determine which wave of enemy planes is more difficult to defeat.

 - Ship upgrades: If you are willing, be sure to search up for videos of the ship you are intending to upgrade, before actually upgrading it, to make sure it fits your playstyle.
 If you don’t intend to purchase credits, please note that ships are not created equal, so you want to spend credits wisely.
 Moreover, if you do intend to purchase credits, you need to know that the strengths of ships are not determined by their prices because there are plenty of expensive ships that underperform (Super Rare≠better, Apex≠better).
 If you are in the Myth QQ group chat or on the Discord sever, don't be afraid to ask for help as many are very happy to help!

   Focus all your upgrades into that one ship you picked.
 Do not spread your credits across more than one ship.
 Even if you get a better ship from the Warp Gate, unless you have only invested 1 or 2 upgrades into your current ship, continue to completely ult that ship you were focused on.